nadinekuo/www/about/releases/ET_2019_03_announcement.md

     - VolumeIntegrals_GRMHD
     - VolumeIntegrals_vacuum

-In addition, bug fixes accumulated since the previous release in Nov 2018 have been included.
+In addition, bug fixes accumulated since the previous release in September 2018 have been included.

 The Einstein Toolkit is a collection of software components and tools for